setsune/hoyolab-checkin/README.md

 GitHub disables scheduled workflows after 60 days of repository inactivity.
 Go to Actions tab and click **Enable workflow**.

 **`Missing account secrets` error**
 One or more secrets are not set in your GitHub environment.
-Verify all secrets exist under **Settings → Environments → production**.
+Verify all secrets and variables exist under Settings → Environments → production.
+Secrets and variables are configured in separate sections on that page.

 **`TabError: inconsistent use of tabs and spaces`** Open `main.py` in Notepad++ → Edit → Blank Operations → **Tab to Space**, then save and push.